SEO debugging

 Failure mode 2: Structured data rendered by JavaScript

-This is the more insidious failure, and the one that affects stores using standard review apps (Loox, Judge.me, Stamped, Yotpo, reviews.io).
+Most established review apps (Loox, Judge.me, Stamped, Yotpo, reviews.io) do output aggregateRating structured data - so the data is technically there.
+The problem is timing and reliability.
 These apps inject a JavaScript widget that fetches review data from an external server after the HTML has loaded.
 The structured data is generated and injected into the DOM by that JavaScript.

 Googlebot does process JavaScript - but not always, not immediately, and not reliably for third-party origins.
 The rendering queue for JavaScript pages is separate from the HTML crawl queue.
 In practice: